 Planting Cosmos Seedlings In The Garden

-Cosmos is sensitive to temperatures below 25°F (-4°C) and can be damaged by extreme cold.
-Planting it in the garden is best done in a warm, sunny location with rich, moist soil that is well-drained.
-If your soil is poor, add compost to improve nutrient levels.
-Plants should be spaced 10 to 12 inches apart, and thick mulch should be applied on the ground to aid in water retention.
+Cosmos seedlings are sensitive to temperatures below 57.2 Fahrenheit (14°C) and can be damaged by frost for prolonged periods of time.
+Planting them in the garden is best done in a warm, sunny location with adequate, moist soil that is well-drained.

-Cosmos are appropriate in cottage gardens where they create a lot of blooms.
-The Cosmos may grow as little as 1 ft tall to 8 ft high depending on the type.
+Cosmos are appropriate in cottage gardens where they create lots and lots of blooming flowers.
+The Cosmos may grow as little as 1ft tall to 3ft high depending on the type.
 This usually implies that they should be planted in the middle or rear of the border.

-Cosmos are a relatively hassle-free species to cultivate, with few health or pest issues.
-The most significant issue is that slugs and snails harm the plants when they are young and vulnerable seedlings.
-They require some protection for the first few weeks they spend in the garden, but after that, they are safe from these pests.
+Cosmos are a relatively hassle-free species to cultivate, with few health or pest issues if grown in the correct way.
+The most significant issue is that slugs, snails and aphids harm the plants when they are young and vulnerable seedlings.

-It is suggested that you lay snail pallets around the plants on the same day they are transplanted to the garden in order to defend them from pests.
+It is suggested that you lay snail pellets around the plants on the same day they are transplanted to the garden in order to defend them from pests.

 How to Make the Most of the Bloom Period

-The blooming period of the plant lasts from early spring until early autumn.
+The blooming period of the plant lasts from early spring until early autumn or the first frost.
 Depending on the species, some may rebloom after deadheading.
 To encourage more flowers and a second bloom, cut back the stems by one-third to one-half their height after the first flush of flowers has faded.

 This will not only promote bushier growth but also give you an extra show of colour later in the season.
-Be sure to water regularly and apply a light fertilizer every couple of weeks to keep plants blooming all season long.
+Be sure to water regularly and apply a light fertilizer every couple of weeks to keep plants in good overall health.